g-leech/argmin-gravitas/_posts/2017-01-11-anthropology-worth.markdown

 Unscientific research - in place of science, where scientific means could be applied fruitfully - is just discreditable.
 Unfortunately, it is paired with active disdain of those cultural anthropologists who do attempt science: e.g. [Jared Diamond][Diamond], [Napoleon Chagnon][Chagnon], [Steven Pinker][Survive], Pascal Boyer. <a href="#fn:5" id="fnref:5">5</a> Scientific cultural anthropology is a serious, interdisciplinary research programme shared with genetics and psychology.
 (It can be googled via "[cultural evolution][CultEv] [theory][DualInt]" or "coevolution".)
 Given that I haven't read much of it, given that I value general truth more than particular conjecture, why would I spend time on the non-scientific kind?

 <br>

 <div class="accordion"><h3>Mob science</h3>
-    <div>I continue to struggle to distinguish sociology and anthropology. <a href="#fn:8" id="fnref:8">8</a>  Both are about humans in groups; both do ethnography; both are comfortable with symbolic [_Verstehen_][Weber] work; both now cover the researchers' own culture as well as those of the Other.
+    <div>I continue to struggle to distinguish sociology and anthropology. <a href="#fn:8" id="fnref:8">8</a>  Both are about humans in groups; both do ethnography; both are comfortable with symbolic <i><a href="https://en.wikipedia.org/wiki/Verstehen">Verstehen</a> work; both now cover the researchers' own culture as well as those of the Other.
 The difference - uncharitably, from the outside - is that sociology has less postmodernist baggage and can thus aspire to be more than political advocacy.</div>
 </div>

 <br>